 The Bolivarian Games are organised by the Bolivarian Sports Organisation (ODEBO).
 In order to participate, all athletes must be entered by their National Olympic Committee.
 While all Equestrian sports are conducted in accordance with the FEI Rules.

 The first Games were held in 1938 in Bogotá (COL) for the city's 400th anniversary.
 They have since been held irregularly, but every four years since 1973, with the last edition in Lima (PER) in 2013.

-The next and 18th edition of the Games will be held in Santa Marta (COL) in 2017.
+The last edition of the Games took place in Bogota (COL) in 2017.

 |2017||18th Bolivarian Games, Santa Marta (COL)|

 |2013||17th Bolivarian Games, Lima (PER) - Jumping / Dressage / Eventing|

 |2009||16th Bolivarian Games, Sucre (BOL) - Jumping/Dressage|

 |2005||15th Bolivarian Games, Bogotá (COL) - Jumping / Dressage|

 |2001||14th Bolivarian Games, Quito (ECU) - Jumping / Dressage / Eventing|